Experience: Definition

+According to the Merriam-Webster Dictionary, the definition of the term "experience" can be stated as "a direct observation of or participation in events as a basis of knowledge."
 The term "experience" is associated with a variety of closely related meanings, which is why various different definitions of it are found in the academic literature.
 Experience is often understood as a conscious event.
 This is sometimes restricted to certain types of consciousness, like perception or sensation, through which the subject attains knowledge of the world.
 But in a wider sense, experience includes other types of conscious events besides perception and sensation.
 This is the case, for example, for the experience of thinking or the experience of dreaming.
 In a different sense, "experience" refers not to conscious events themselves but to the knowledge and practical familiarity they bring with them.
 According to this meaning, a person with job experience or an experienced hiker is someone who has a good practical familiarity in the respective field.
 In this sense, experience refers not to a conscious process but to the result of this process.

 The word "experience" shares a common Latin root with the word "experimentation".